Special-edition eBook - How to plan, execute, measure, and analyze your digital marketing campaigns.

 Identify your assets

-To achieve your targets, you need to identify your assets.
-What assets do you currently have that you can use to make your strategy work?
-Refer back to your SWOT analysis for inspiration.
+What assets do you currently have that you can use to make your campaigns work?
+These are strengths, so refer back to your SWOT analysis for inspiration.

 - Social media channels